limon27121/Automate-webform-submission-using-Junit/README.md

    cd webform-automation
 ## Overview
 This project automates the submission of a web form available at Digital Unite Practice Web Form.
 It uses Selenium WebDriver with Node.js to interact with the web form, fill in necessary fields, upload a file, submit the form, and verify the success message upon submission.

+## Key Features

+- **Automated Form Submission**: Navigate to the web form URL and fill out required fields programmatically.

+- **File Upload Support**: Ability to upload a file (up to 2MB) as part of the form submission process.

+- **Success Message Verification**: Script waits for and verifies the appearance of the success message ("Thank you for your submission!") on the web page.

+- **Logging**: Console logs indicate whether the form submission was successful or if any errors occurred during the process.